-In this blog I wanted to show one of the recent features which has been added to the SAP HANA Cloud Connector (SCC).
-As you probably might know, it is used to establish a secure SSL Tunnel to an account in HANA Cloud Platform.
-Until few weeks back, it was only possible to have one Cloud Connector connected to a HANA Cloud Platform account.
+In this blog I wanted to show one of the recent features which has been added to the SAP Cloud Connector (SCC).
+As you probably might know, it is used to establish a secure SSL Tunnel to an account in SAP Cloud Platform.
+Until few weeks back, it was only possible to have one Cloud Connector connected to a SAP Cloud Platform account.

-With the new version of SAP HANA Cloud Connector (2.9.0), its now possible to connect multiple Cloud Connectors to a single account in the HANA Cloud Platform.
+With the new version of SAP Cloud Connector (2.9.0), its now possible to connect multiple Cloud Connectors to a single account in the SAP Cloud Platform.

 In this blog, I am going to quickly show you how this can be achieved.
 I am assuming you know how to install & setup a Cloud Connector.
 There are lot of articles which show you how to install and configure the Cloud Connector.

 In my scenario, there are two SAP backend systems – one hosted in the customer’s Sydney data center and the other hosted in Dubai data center.

 Configuring the Cloud Connector based on Location